stundenblume/platypus_doc/docs/source/rpi/peripheral/xbee.rst

 =============================================
-Installing XXXX to the Raspberry Pi
+Installing Xbee to the Raspberry Pi
 =============================================

 About the sensor
 -----------------------------

 - where to buy, how much
 - link to datasheet of the models available at LSA

 How to physically connect it to the RPi